Ottolenghi’s Perfect Lettuce Salad

 Low-Carb Diet Low-Glycemic Diet / South Beach Diet Suggestions:

-Every ingredient in Ottolenghi’s Perfect Lettuce Salad is perfect for all phases of the original South Beach Diet or any type of low-carb eating plan and this amazing salad is also gluten-free, dairy-free, vegan, and Paleo!
+Every ingredient in Ottolenghi’s Perfect Lettuce Salad is great for low-carb and Keto diets and for all phases of the original South Beach Diet and this amazing lettuce salad is also gluten-free, dairy-free, vegan, and Paleo!

 Find More Recipes Like This One: